harshag24/Machine-Learning-Practice/README.md

 # Tensorflow-Practice
-Models for Datasets from Kaggle
+Models for Datasets from Kaggle and Guided Projects from Coursera